 Q. From what parts of the country/world are people helped by Sharsheret?

-A. Sharsheret is a national organization providing support and resources to women and families all across the country.
-We have also fielded inquiries from women and families in Israel, Canada, and the United Kingdom.
+A. Sharsheret is an international Jewish breast cancer and ovarian cancer organization throughout the United States and Israel.
+We have also fielded inquiries from women and families in Canada, and the United Kingdom.

 Q. How many Jewish women actually have breast cancer?